kevinschaul/jump-start/README.md

 default.
 For example, if you know that your React components live in `components/elements/`, set the `defaultDir` to that.
 The jump-start command shown in the README.md and gallery will place the files into this directory.

+### `Preview.js`

+Any starter with a `Preview.js` file will have that file included in the jump start gallery.
+This file must export a React component.

+If your starter is a React component with dependencies and you want to preview it in the gallery using `Preview.js`, you must install those dependencies in this repo's package.json file.

 ## Running the gallery locally